LiveSuggest

 GDPR: What Actually Matters

 GDPR is the most relevant framework for European teams, but its principles influence privacy law worldwide.
-Here’s what matters for meeting AI:
+Here’s what matters for meeting AI.

-Data minimization (Article 5(1)(c))
+Data minimisation (Article 5(1)(c))

 Legal basis for processing (Article 6)

-Recording a meeting typically requires either explicit consent from all participants or a documented legitimate interest assessment.
+Recording a meeting typically requires either explicit consent from all participants or a documented legitimate-interest assessment.
 Real-time processing without storage is easier to justify — especially when the purpose is personal productivity, not surveillance of others.

 Storage limitation (Article 5(1)(e))

 Personal data may not be kept longer than necessary for the stated purpose.
 If no data is stored, this principle is satisfied by default — one of the strongest compliance arguments for no-recording tools.
-The ICO’s official guidance confirms that organizations must determine and justify their retention timeframes.
+The ICO’s official guidance confirms that organisations must determine and justify their retention timeframes.

 Data subject rights (Articles 15–22)